kingychiu/target-permutation-importances/docs/index.md

 Note: Tree models are greedy.
 Usually it is a good idea to introduce some randomness into the tree model by setting `colsample_*` params.
 It forces the model to explore the importances of different features.
-In other words, setting these parameters avoid some features are under representative in the importance calculation.
+In other words, setting these parameters avoid a feature from being under-representative in the importance calculation because of having another highly correlated feature.
 **Changing null importances calculation**

 You can pick your own calculation method by changing `permutation_importance_calculator`.